KAYU-TV: Newscasts

 KAYU presently broadcasts 13 1/2 hours of locally produced newscasts each week (with 2 1/2 hours each weekday and a half-hour each on Saturdays and Sundays).

-KAYU currently broadcasts a 10 p.m. newscast produced by NBC affiliate KHQ-TV (channel 6), which airs for 35 minutes on weeknights and a half-hour on Saturdays and Sunday evenings.
-The station also airs a half-hour show called Washington's Most Wanted, a statewide version of the former Fox series America's Most Wanted, featuring profiles of wanted criminals in Washington state, hosted by KCPQ weeknight anchor David Rose and produced by KCPQ.
+KAYU currently broadcasts a 10 p.m. newscast produced by ABC affiliate KXLY-TV, which airs for 35 minutes on weeknights and a half-hour on Saturdays and Sunday evenings.
+The station also aired a half-hour show called Washington's Most Wanted, a statewide version of the former Fox series America's Most Wanted, featuring profiles of wanted criminals in Washington state, it was hosted by KCPQ weeknight anchor David Rose and produced by KCPQ.

 On April 8, 1991, KAYU began broadcasting a 10 p.m. newscast, produced by CBS affiliate KREM (channel 2) under a news share agreement.
-Lower-than-expected ratings caused KREM to drop out of the news share agreement in 1993, upon which KHQ-TV signed a news share agreement with KAYU.
+Lower-than-expected ratings caused KREM to drop out of the news share agreement in 1993, upon which NBC affiliate KHQ-TV (channel 6) signed a news share agreement with KAYU.
 The KHQ-produced newscast ceased production April 14, 1995.
-In 1999, KAYU began producing an in-house 10 p.m. newscast, that ran until 2004; in its final two years, ABC affiliate KXLY assisted in content and talent.
+In 1999, KAYU began producing an in-house 10 p.m. newscast, that ran until 2004; in its final two years, KXLY-TV assisted in content and talent.

 In 2004, KAYU laid off its news staff and partnered with KHQ for the second time to produce the newscast, which was renamed Fox First at Ten.
 The reduced overhead allowed the newscast to make money in its second month on air.
 On January 5, 2015, KAYU became the second news station in Spokane to air their news from 7 to 9 a.m. called Good Day Spokane, after KREM had debuted a morning news extension on KSKN the year before.
+Production of KAYU's newscasts were taken over by KXLY-TV on March 1, 2026, retaining the same timeslots but renamed to reflect KXLY's 4 News Now branding (with the morning newscast serving as an extension of KXLY's Good Morning Northwest).